Sam Aston, CEO of Additude AB Sweden, sounded the gong of the Amsterdam Stock Exchange to celebrate the merger with ICT Group.

 In this press release, where information has been presented in thousands or millions of units, amounts may have been rounded.
 Accordingly, totals of columns or rows of numbers in tables or charts may not be equal to the apparent sum of the individual items.
 Actual numbers may differ from those contained herein due to such rounding.

-2016 financial information
+2018 financial information

-Annexes: Extracts from Consolidated Financial Statements 2016
+Annexes: Extracts from Consolidated Financial Statements 2018

-– Consolidated statement of total comprehensive income
+– Consolidated statement of comprehensive income

 – Consolidated balance sheet